 Advanced laboratory animal science

-The course is for PhD students, post docs and other researchers, and corresponds to what is described in §56 of Executive Order 2028 of 14/12/2020, chapter 14, on qualification requirements for personnel working with laboratory animals, and is approved by the responsible Danish authority (Fødevarestyrelsen).
+The course is for PhD students, post docs and other researchers, and corresponds to what is described in §56 of Executive Order no. 1065 of of 25/09/2024, chapter 14, on qualification requirements for personnel working with laboratory animals, and is approved by the responsible Danish authority (Fødevarestyrelsen).

 The course entitles those who have taken it to independently plan and carry out animal experiments under their own animal experimental license, cf. functions A, B and D as described in EU Directive 2010/63/EU Article 23.2: